How to block pornography and violence sites with MikroTik?

 Tip 3: Lumiun DNS

-Lumiun Lumiun DNS is a new DNS filtering and content classification service, which can be easily integrated into MikroTik through WebFig to facilitate the process of blocking pornography and violence websites.
+Lumiun Lumiun DNS is a new DNS filtering and content classification service, which can easily be integrated into Mikrotik through WebFig to facilitate the process of blocking pornography and violence sites.

-Check out the step-by-step instructions for installing Lumiun DNS .
+Check out the step-by-step to install Lumiun DNS .

 Step 1: Create an account on Lumiun DNS

 Visit https://dns.lumiun.com/register to create your free account.
-At the time of writing this article, it is possible to all features for free 14 days and expand to another 30 days by answering a feedback questionnaire.
+By the time I write this article, you can take the free test of all features for 14 days with the possibility and expand to another 30 days by answering a feedback questionnaire.

 Step 2: Confirm registration via email